 Our first day in Hazy view was spent sunbathing and relaxing, in the evening we lit up a fire and filled up a potjie pot (think witches cauldron full of a stew) to cook.
 We lounged in the jacuzzi with a few drinks and played cards after dinner.

 The next morning we were up before the sunrise to get to the park early.
 We spent the day in the 4×4 driving through the Kruger.
 Springbok stood elegantly and watched us pass.
-Elephants and giraffes roamed freely in the distance, a black rhino walked out of the bushes and plodded accross the road in front of the car and dissapeared again.
+Elephants and giraffes roamed freely in the distance, a black rhino walked out of the bushes and plodded across the road in front of the car and disappeared again.

-As the morning went on and the weather grew warmer,you could smell the scent of the Kruger.
-It smells like baked earth, straw and animal pelt.
+As the morning went on and the weather grew warmer, you could smell the scent of the Kruger.
+It smelt like baked earth, straw, and animal pelt.
 Birds flicked through the sky, too quick to photograph, that were the most magnificent hues.
 Against the backdrop of blue sky and straw like grass, their bright red and orange feathers amazed me.
 Monkeys lounged in trees and hyena cubs were seen darting in and out of bushes.

-After lunch, the rain drizzled for a little before stopping.
 We drove past grazing zebras and buffalo and more springbok as my hopes for seeing a lion began to dwindle.
-Towards the end of the day after a final stop off and a little more rain, we began heading back.
-Shortly before the exit, there seemed to be a lot of cars up ahead not moving.
+As we made our way towards the exit, there seemed to be a lot of cars up ahead not moving.
 As we gradually approached and they began to move we realised why.
 Sleeping in the middle of the road were a lion and lioness.
-As I rolled down my window the male lifted his head and looked straight into my eyes, we sat there for a few seconds locked in this gaze that utterly outstanded me, before he lowered his head again and lay down in the sun.
-Seeing them on tv documentaries is one thing, but they were only a metre or so away from me, so close I could actually smell them!
-The size of the lion’s paw was probably the size of my head!
-For such ferocious beasts, they seemed prefectly uninterested with us, and simply slept in the road under the sun as if we weren’t there.
+As I rolled down my window the male lifted his head and looked straight into my eyes, we sat there for a few seconds locked in this gaze that utterly

-We stopped for lunch and got given our kit ready for the geckoing which is basically white water rafting but you’re in a single dinghy and you don’t have paddles.
-I had always wanted to try something like this and was really excited.
-Piling into trucks we headed to the river and carried the dinghies to the bank where we had a quick talk and demo.
+We stopped for lunch and got given our kit ready for the geckoing which is basically white water rafting but in a single dinghy.

 There were several opportunities to jump off high rocks and into fast moving water with more jagged rocks.
-I only did one of the small jumps and passed on the rest.
+I only did one of the small jumps and decided to forego the rest.

 We arrived back in the The Vaal on New Years eve, so we got dressed up and headed to Manhattan’s to meet up with friends and celebrate the new year.
-We were joined by S’s brother and other half who tried teaching me a saying in Afrikaans.
-I failed miserably!
+We were joined by S’s brother and his other half who tried teaching some Afrikaans.

 After recovering from new years we spent the last week of our time in South Africa shopping, sun bathing on the boat and mucking around on the jet ski and tube.